SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/README.md

 ## Notes

+Serial Numbers and other informations are being set to 0 in config.plist - Please generate the info and change the data before use.

 Use at your own risk, as this set of EFI file only allows you to install, boot into macOS with basic functions.

 I haven't tested if it's suitable to be in your daily driver, and of course, the whole thing is "work in progress"